 TGbk Editor: Change clause 11.21.6.5 as follows:

-Insert the following paragraphs at the end of subclause 11.21.6.5 before 11.21.6.5.1.
+Insert the following new subclause after subclause 11.21.6.5.1.

+11.21.6.5.2 Operation in the 6 GHz Band

 If an ISTA is not associated with the RSTA, the RSTA shall notify any change in local or regulatory maximum transmit powers by transmitting an A-MPDU containing an FTM frame that includes updated Transmit Power Envelope subelement(s) and an R2I LMR whenever the RSTA is permitted to transmit such an LMR to the ISTA.

+If an ISTA is not associated with the RSTA and has an ongoing 320 MHz FTM session, the RSTA shall notify any change in Disabled Subchannel Bitmap subfield by transmitting an A-MPDU containing an FTM frame that includes a 320MHz Ranging Subelement with updated Puncture Pattern field and an R2I LMR whenever the RSTA is permitted to transmit such an LMR to the ISTA.